-This level is sectioned into Bronze, Silver and Gold in order to organize, deliver, and learn the many skills in this level in smaller bites.
+This level is sectioned into Levels 1, 2, 3 in order to organize, deliver, and learn the many skills in this level in smaller bites.
 The riders get to see their accomplishments and set goals for continued progress.
 Each section is recognized and rewarded!

-In order to be enrolled in this program, riders must know how to:
+In order to be enrolled in this program, riders must know how to ... with 'some' help:

 • Catch, halter and lead a horse

 • Ride at the walk and trot with little assistance of a LA.